 It’s safe for me to say that most people have not encountered a hummingbird up close before; if they have, the only noise usually heard is the humming of the beautiful birds’ wings as they flap at an amazing 50 beats per second.
 My encounter with the hummingbird taught me a few things about baby birds.
 They are loud – so very loud.
 They cheep all the time; yes, baby hummingbirds included.
 Baby birds also eat a lot.
 That was my initial challenge after first rescuing the pathetic little puff ball.
 I had to find out what it needed to eat or it would undoubtedly not survive.
 My experience with hummingbirds was extremely limited, so I wracked my brain to figure out what to do.
 I knew that hummingbirds drank nectar from deep within the petals of a flower.
 I also knew that nectar was sweet like sugar.
 In my mind there was only one thing I could do for the baby bird.

 This experience taught me quite a bit about handling wildlife and gave me respect for those who do so as a profession.
-There are many companies such as Chicago Raccoon Removal or Chicago Squirrel Removal that deal with wildlife animals and give them a chance to survive.
+There are many companies that deal with wildlife animals and give them a chance to survive.
 Sometimes wildlife can clash with humans; it is inevitable as we continuously develop further into the wild, and as a result, more wildlife is displaced.